CormacKinsella/python-data-science/README.md

 ### To run:

-1. Install VSCode and the VSCode Python plugin, the latter allows work with Jupyter notebooks
+1. Install VSCode and the VSCode Python plugin (which includes Jupyter notebooks)

 2. Clone the repo with GitHub CLI: